laminos83/bestprice/README.md

 - Jersey RESTful framework is used for developing RESTful Web Services
 - Payara embedded & Micro used for execution
-- Tested under Linux mint 18 & Window 7
+- Tested under Linux mint 18 & Windows 7